matrix-man-tech/node-js-practical-test/README.md

 ## Instructions to run the application

-* I have deployed the backend in AWS and used Nginx as web server & reverse proxy
+* I have deployed the backend in AWS and used Nginx as web server & reverse proxy for testing

 * Live link : http://34.239.102.32/

+* I have also hosted the full stack application

+* Live link :

 ## Api requests for each requirements